Science and technology in Morocco: Policy framework, 1999–2008

-The national system of scientific and technical research in Morocco is guided by different elements, such as the pronouncements of the king, reports of special commissions, five-year plans, and the creation of a special programme for the support of research.
+The national system of scientific and technical research in Morocco is guided by different elements, such as the pronouncements of the King, reports of special commissions, five-year plans, and the creation of a special program for the support of research.
 While spending on education has hitherto been relatively high (5% of GDP and 24% of government expenditures in recent years), change has been slow in coming.
-A royally designated "decade of education" was kicked off in Morocco in 1999 with the publishing of the National Charter for Education and Training, a road map to sector reform.
+A royally-designated "decade of education" was kicked off in Morocco in 1999 with the publication of the National Charter for Education and Training, a road map to sector reform.
 As a result, literacy for men aged 15–24 has risen from 84% in 1990 to 87% in 2008, according to the World Bank, while the percentage of all students completing primary school rose from 82% to 87% over the same period.

-The Moroccan government’s Five- Year Plan for 2000-2004 articulated the priority areas for research.
+The Moroccan government’s Five-Year Plan for 2000-2004 articulated the priority areas for research.
 The declared objectives of this plan were to align scientific research with socio-economic development priorities.
 Sectors declared as priority areas were: agriculture, fisheries, drinking water, geology, mining, energy, environment, information and telecommunications technologies, and transport.
-This approach highlighted the need for effective institutional coordination, which enabled different parties to work together around common priority socioeconomic objectives.
+This approach highlighted the need for effective institutional coordination, which enabled different parties to work together around common priority socio-economic objectives.
 In 2002, 89% of the 542 researchers in a sample comprising INRA, INRH, IAV Hassan II, ENFI, and ENA were trained to the postgraduate level and 34% held doctorates.

-Morocco's national innovation system is essentially centred around the Ministry of Higher Education and Scientific Research (MoHESR) and the Inter-Ministerial Permanent Committee on Scientific Research and Technological Development (est. 2002), together with the Hassan II Academy of Science and Technology (est. 2006).
-The National Centre for Scientific and Technical Research (CNRST) is another key player; it runs the National Support Programme for Sectorial Research, for instance, which issues calls for research proposals to public institutions.
+Morocco's national innovation system is centred around the Ministry of Higher Education and Scientific Research (MoHESR) and the Inter-Ministerial Permanent Committee on Scientific Research and Technological Development (est. 2002), together with the Hassan II Academy of Science and Technology (est. 2006).
+The National Centre for Scientific and Technical Research (CNRST) is another key player; it runs the National Support Program for Sectorial Research, for instance, which issues calls for research proposals to public institutions.

 National Fund for R&D

 The National Fund for Scientific Research and Technological Development was adopted by law in 2001.
 At the time, domestic enterprises funded just 22% of domestic research spending.
 The government encouraged companies to contribute to the fund to support research in their sector.
 Moroccan telecom operators were persuaded to cede 0.25% of their turnover; today, they finance about 80% of all public research projects in telecommunications supported through this fund.
-The financial contribution of the business enterprise sector to domestic research spending has meanwhile risen to 30% (2010).
+The financial contribution of the business enterprise sector to domestic research spending has meanwhile risen to 30% as of 2010.